facebook/react/docs/docs/reconciliation.md

 After the attributes have been updated, we recurse on all the children.

 ### Custom Components

 We decided that the two custom components are the same.
 Since components are stateful, we cannot just use the new component and call it a day.
 React takes all the attributes from the new component and calls `componentWillReceiveProps()` and `componentWillUpdate()` on the previous one.

 The previous component is now operational.
 Its `render()` method is called and the diff algorithm restarts with the new result and the previous result.

 ## List-wise diff

 ### Problematic Case

-In order to do children reconciliation, React adopts a very naive approach.
+In order to do children reconciliation, React adopts a naive approach.
 It goes over both lists of children at the same time and generates a mutation whenever there's a difference.

-For example if you add an element at the end:
+For example, if you add an element at the end:

 ```xml
 renderA: <div><span>first</span></div>